amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 You may not see folders like `Users` on a regular basis.
 As computer users, we spend more time working from a folder like `Desktop` and thinking about the locations of files relative to that folder.
 The relative file path to `qckitty.gif` from Alice's `Desktop` is `CoolStuff/qckitty.gif`.
-That path only works relative from the `Desktop` folder.
+That path only works in relation to the `Desktop` folder.
-If we try to access `CoolStuff/qckitty.gif` from the root folder, our computer will report an error that it can find anything at that path.
+If we try to access `CoolStuff/qckitty.gif` from the root folder, our computer will report an error, explaining that it cannot find anything at that path.

 This distinction will become particularly important as we begin using Python to find and do things to different kinds of files.
 Our first step will always be gathering up file paths based upon a chosen quality such as filename extension.